trozamon/si301project/README.markdown

 first time will take a **long** time.
 It will also require quite a bit of disk space - around 2 GiB.

+## Running the Code
+There is a `Makefile` that will run the analysis.
+In order to get all the python packages, `venv.sh` and `requirements.txt` are provided. `venv.sh` sets up a python virtual environment with all the necessary stuff.
+In order to run the code, run:

+    source venv.sh
+    make

 ## Software List

 * autoconf 2.69